MamadMhd/MamadMhd/README.md

-# 💫 About Me:
+# About Me:
-Front-end developer with more than 1 year of experience in developing and designing professional websites using HTML, CSS, JavaScript, React and Next frameworks.
-Interested in learning new technologies and improving the user interface with beautiful and practical designs.
-Ability to work in a team and solve problems creatively.
+Full Stack Developer specializing in Next.js and React, with hands-on experience across the entire web development stack and deployment pipeline.
 <br>